calang/yedparse/README.md

 ## Examples
 ### basic.graphml, read by readit.pl

-## To be done
+## To do
-- alter the current predicates so that instead of "printing" the graph structure it returns a parsed graph term
+- alter the current predicates so that instead of "printing" the graph structure they returns a parsed graph term
+- capture the type of node, from the node data Description
+- enable the predicates to read and compile additional interesting properties of nodes and edges
-- transform the readit.pl script in a module with a predicate that imports graph features from a given graph file
+- transform the readit.pl script into a module with a predicate that imports graph features from a given graph file